netdata/netdata/health/notifications/discord/README.md

 - one or more Discord channels to post the messages to
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Discord
+## Configure Netdata to send alert notifications to Discord

 > ### Info
 >